 The Company may need to make substantial capital investments in the exploration and development of its Projects and might need additional financing to do so.
 The Company has finite financial resources and Kamoa-Kakula's operating cash flow may not be sufficient to fund additional capital investments.
+The

-The Company might need to raise further funds to finance project development or expansion, as well as to conduct other exploration and development activities.
+Company might need to raise further funds to finance project development or expansion, as well as to conduct other exploration and development activities.
 The Company may, therefore, seek to raise further funds through equity or debt financing, the sale of an interest in one or more of its Projects, entering into joint ventures or seeking other means to meet its financing requirements.
 There is no assurance, however, that additional funding will be available to the Company for further exploration and development of the Projects or capital for expansion, to fulfil its obligations under any applicable agreements, or to conduct other exploration activities.
-Failure to obtain additional financing where required to be obtained would likely result in delay or indefinite postponement of further exploration and development of the Projects and the potential loss of mineral title interests.
+Moreover, additional funding may be subject to more stringent environmental, social and governance-related, or human rights and supply-chain related conditions.
+Failure to obtain additional financing where required to be obtained, or to meet the conditions to receiving such funding, would likely result in delay or indefinite postponement of further exploration and development of the Projects and the potential loss of mineral title interests.
 If the Company is unable to obtain additional financing where required, it would have a material adverse effect on Ivanhoe's business, financial condition, results of operations or prospects.